 What to do about:

-- feeling dizzy - lie down until the dizziness passes, then get up slowly.
+- feeling dizzy – lie down until the dizziness passes, then get up slowly.
 Move slowly and carefully.
-Avoid coffee, cigarettes, alcohol and recreational drugs.
-If the dizziness doesn't get better within a couple of days, speak to your pharmacist or doctor.
+It's best to avoid coffee, cigarettes, alcohol and recreational drugs.
+If the dizziness does not get better within a couple of days, speak to your pharmacist or doctor.

 7. Pregnancy and breastfeeding